 Maybe they keep showering you with presents and flowers and you can’t always afford to reciprocate.
 Maybe you’ve started resenting the way they always pick up the check for dinner and pay all the bills.
 Or, maybe you’re tired of always being the economical one and doing the financial planning, while your partner’s spending habits are flashier.
 Whichever way it goes, financial insecurity eats away at your happiness and your relationship, causing you to question your own self-worth and the extensive role that money plays in your love affair.

 Manjari says, “For a relationship to move forward and grow, it needs to be financially secure.
 Now, being financially secure does not necessarily mean that both partners need to be earning the same and supporting the income status of the family.
 Healthy financial security for a healthy relationship refers to each partner doing their share of financial management, with the responsibility being discussed and divided mutually.”

 “It’s not about how much money, but about how it’s managed.
 If it was about the amount coming in, every wealthy person would be in a happy relationship, but that’s not true.
 Basically, both partners in a relationship should be committed to and supportive of the idea of financial management.”

 Related Reading: How Money Issues Can Ruin Your Relationship

 5. Professional insecurity

-Inequality persists in relationships, and can be the root of a lot of forms of insecurity.
-Of all the types of insecurities in a relationship, a lack of equality or equal acknowledgement in two partners’ professional lives would rank among the 7 most common insecurities.
+Inequality persists in relationships and can be the root of a lot of forms of insecurity.
+Of all the types of insecurities in a relationship, a lack of equality or equal acknowledgment in two partners’ professional lives would rank among the 7 most common insecurities.